-Are there sufficient constitutional and legal guarantees of judicial independence?
-Are the basic principles of judicial independence, including objective i. procedures and criteria for judicial appointments, tenure and discipline and removals, enshrined in the Constitution or ordinary legislation?67 ii.
-Are judges appointed for life time or until retirement age?
-Are grounds for removal limited to serious breaches of disciplinary or criminal provisions established by law, or where the judge can no longer perform judicial functions?
-Is the applicable procedure clearly prescribed in law?
-Are there legal remedies for the individual judge against a dismissal decision?68 iii.
-Are the grounds for disciplinary measures clearly defined and are sanctions limited to intentional offences and gross negligence?69 iv.
-Is an independent body in charge of such procedures?70 V. Is this body not only comprised of judges? vi.
-Are the appointment and promotion of judges based on relevant factors, such as ability, integrity and experience?71 Are these criteria laid down in law? vii.
+- vi.
+Are the appointment and promotion of judges based on relevant factors, such as ability, integrity and experience?66 Are these criteria laid down in law? - vii.
 Under which conditions is it possible to transfer judges to another court?
 Is the consent of the judge to the transfer required?
-Can the judge appeal the decision of transfer? viii.
+Can the judge appeal the decision of transfer? - viii.
 Is there an independent judicial council?
-Is it grounded in the Constitution or a law on the judiciary?72 If yes, does it ensure adequate representation of judges as well as lawyers and the public?73 ix.
-May judges appeal to the judicial council for violation of their independence? х.
+Is it grounded in the Constitution or a law on the judiciary?67 If yes, does it ensure adequate representation of judges as well as lawyers and the public?68 - ix.
+May judges appeal to the judicial council for violation of their independence? - x.
 Is the financial autonomy of the judiciary guaranteed?
-In particular, are sufficient resources allocated to the courts, and is there a specific article in the budget relating to the judiciary, excluding the possibility of reductions by the executive, except if this is done in the same way for the whole civil service?
-Does the judiciary or the judicial council have input into the budgetary process? xi.
-Are the tasks of the prosecutors mostly limited to the criminal justice field?74 xii.
+In particular, are sufficient resources allocated to the courts, and is there a specific article in the budget relating to the judiciary, excluding the possibility of reductions by the executive, except if this is done through a general remuneration measure?
+Does the judiciary or the judicial council have input into the budgetary process? - xi.
+Are the tasks of the prosecutors mostly limited to the criminal justice field?70 - xii.
 Is the judiciary perceived as independent?
 What is the public's perception about possible political influences or manipulations in the appointment and promotion of the judges/prosecutors, as well as on their decisions in individual cases?
-If it exists, does the judicial council effectively defend judges against undue attacks? xiii.
-Do the judges systematically follow prosecutors' requests ("prosecutorial bias")? xiv.
-Are there fair and sufficient salaries for judges?
+If it exists, does the judicial council effectively defend judges against undue attacks?